 What form(s) does this medication come in?

 Each gram of cream contains 0.01% tretinoin in an emollient cream base.
-Nonmedicinal ingredients: butylated hydroxyanisole, butylated hydroxytoluene, ethylenediaminetetraacetic acid disodium salt, isopropyl palmitate, methyl paraben, prolyoxyl 40 stearate, propyl paraben, propylene glycol, purified water, stearic acid, stearyl alcohol, and white petrolatum.
+Nonmedicinal ingredients: butylated hydroxyanisole, butylated hydroxytoluene, ethylenediaminetetraacetic acid disodium salt, isopropyl palmitate, methyl paraben, polyoxyl 40 stearate, propyl paraben, propylene glycol, purified water, stearic acid, stearyl alcohol, and white petrolatum.

 Each gram of cream contains 0.025% tretinoin in an emollient cream base.
-Nonmedicinal ingredients: butylated hydroxyanisole, butylated hydroxytoluene, ethylenediaminetetraacetic acid disodium salt, isopropyl palmitate, methyl paraben, prolyoxyl 40 stearate, propyl paraben, propylene glycol, purified water, stearic acid, stearyl alcohol, and white petrolatum.
+Nonmedicinal ingredients: butylated hydroxyanisole, butylated hydroxytoluene, ethylenediaminetetraacetic acid disodium salt, isopropyl palmitate, methyl paraben, polyoxyl 40 stearate, propyl paraben, propylene glycol, purified water, stearic acid, stearyl alcohol, and white petrolatum.

 Each gram of cream contains 0.05% tretinoin in an emollient cream base.
-Nonmedicinal ingredients: butylated hydroxyanisole, butylated hydroxytoluene, ethylenediaminetetraacetic acid disodium salt, isopropyl palmitate, methyl paraben, prolyoxyl 40 stearate, propyl paraben, propylene glycol, purified water, stearic acid, stearyl alcohol, and white petrolatum.
+Nonmedicinal ingredients: butylated hydroxyanisole, butylated hydroxytoluene, ethylenediaminetetraacetic acid disodium salt, isopropyl palmitate, methyl paraben, polyoxyl 40 stearate, propyl paraben, propylene glycol, purified water, stearic acid, stearyl alcohol, and white petrolatum.